BarakBinyamin/Trojan-Detection/README.md

 # Methodologies
 ## Pseudorandom Input/Output Comparison
-This method be used to detect a combinational trojan, [follow the demo program](tests/method1/demo1.sh) to try it yourself
+This method can be used to detect a combinational trojan

 TODO, EQUATIONS for probability of finding combinational trojan